Name: ENGLISH II

 Exams

-Tasks assigned throughout the course to
+Tasks assigned throughout the course to practise language skills, which will be corrected

-checked and assessed in class.
-This allows to
+and assessed in class.
+This allows to assess learning outcomes RA17 and RA30.

 10 %